QuAIR/quair.github.io/mkdocs_src/index.md

 </div>

-# QuAIR-Platform (beta)
+# QuAIR-Platform

-## Avocado
+## QuAIRKit
-**Avocado** is a quantum research platform designed to empower researchers in the QuAIR team, by providing a robust and efficient suite of tools tailored for quantum computing and quantum information research.
+**QuAIRKit** is a Python research framework for quantum computing, quantum information, and quantum machine learning algorithm development.
+It focuses on flexible design, real-time simulation and rapid verification of quantum and classical algorithms.

 ## QRLab
 **QRLab**: Matlab Package for Quantum Information Processing and Quantum Resource Theory is a MATLAB toolbox for exploring quantum information processing and quantum resource theory.